Identifying chrysocolla in copper exploration

-The oreXpress delivers full range, UV/VIS/NIR capabilities from 350-2500nm, is lightweight (under 7 lbs), rugged, includes integral autoexposure and auto-dark shutter, and comes with a handheld GETAC microcomputer with digital camera, GPS, and voice notes that can be tagged to your spectra.
+These spectrometers deliver full range, UV/VIS/NIR capabilities from 350-2500nm, are lightweight (7 – 11 lbs), rugged, include integral autoexposure and auto-dark shutter, and come with a rugged handheld tablet with digital camera, GPS, and voice notes that can be tagged to your spectra.
 In addition, our DARWin Data Acquisition software saves your scans as ASCII files for use (without pre-processing) with third party software, including chemometric analysis software.

 oreXpress field portable spectrometer for mineral identification